Pentagon Increases U.S. Injury Toll From Iranian Attack Yet Again — To 64

 But the Pentagon later contradicted those remarks, first noting in a formal statement that 11 service members had been injured, then 34 — and, just earlier this week, 50.

-According to Pentagon officials, 39 of those injured have already returned to duty.
+According to Pentagon officials, 39 of those injured have returned to duty.
 An additional 17 are scheduled to return to the U.S. or have returned already, and several more are undergoing further evaluation in Germany.

 There are still no reports that any U.S. or Iraqi service members died in the attacks.